Advice for teams

 Camera on - using video in virtual meetings can make a big difference to communication and allow participants to feel a greater sense of presence.
 It will be more important in some meetings (eg one to ones) than others.
 Think about turning on your webcam by default but be prepared to switch to voice only if you are having connectivity issues.

 Screen sharing - the ability to share your screen and interact as a team can create a feeling of shared goals and increase collaboration.
 Seeing as well as hearing can prevent misinterpretation of actions or direction.
-Slack and Hangouts Meet both support screen sharing.
+Slack, Zoom and Google Meet both support screen sharing.

 Daily catch-up - Regular contact will help keep the team focused and keep the team communication flowing.
 You may also find it useful to have a Friday morning ‘wrap-up’ style meeting.
 This would be a good chance to share successes from the week and talk about plans for the next week.